tianyi-smile/itemize/README.md

 - Customize labels and bodies for enums and lists by level and item

   - 🆕 Allow per-item configuration
-  - 🆕 Enable loop usage of array parameters: `LOOP`
+  - 🆕 Enable loop usage of array element values: `LOOP`
   - 🆕 If a property can be set at both the level and item, it allows passing a function

     - The function format is now standardized as `it => ...`, where you can control it by accessing its properties, typically `it.level` and `it.n`